 We can refuse to authorize any transaction when your card has been reported lost or stolen or when we reasonably believe there may be fraudulent, suspicious or illegal activity.
-If you lock your card, we will stop authorizing everyday debit card transactions and ATM withdrawals but may still authorize recurring debit card transactions.
+If you lock your card, we will stop authorizing everyday debit card transactions and ATM withdrawals made by swiping, tapping or inserting your debit card at a payment terminal or entering or using your stored debit card information (card number, expiration date and CW).
+Locking your card will not impact your recurring debit card transactions.
+We may still authorize everyday debit card transactions and ATM withdrawals made through digital wallets.
 Any card we issue to you will be unlocked when you activate it.